sophiay98/4182_fuzzer/user_guide.md

 10.set the default accepting payload on src/pattern.

 11.the server reads pattern.txt to obtain accepting payload pattern.
 If pattern.txt is not found, it will fall back to \x00 for accepting pattern.

+12.the client tends to be unreliable with packet counts.
 ####optional arguments comments
 1.The optional arguments are not exclusive.
 You can run IP layer fuzzing with TCP layer fuzzing with one call, by passing -I and -T through optional arguments.